RDallavia/rdallavia.github.io/_pages/about.md

 <p> Having completed the aforementioned coursework, in addition to using time-series forecasting (i.e., machine learning) in my own practice, I'm ready to jump into data science optimized for learning and impact.</p>

 <p> The pages contained in this portfolio are self-explanatory.
 To see a long version of my CV, simply click on the CV link.
-The portfolio link will take you to a repository of the projects described on my CV.</p>
+The portfolio link will take you to the projects described on my CV.</p>

 <p>Should you wish to see something that is not here, I'm more than willing to entertain requests from recruiters.</p>